coffee beans

 Many organic coffee brands don’t hold certification for every bag of coffee in their range.
 This is because they source from all over the world where farmers come under different challenges on a day-to-day basis and are often priced out of official certification.

-Some of our favorite coffee roasters have great organic coffee options within their ranges.
+Some of our favorite coffee roasters have great organically grown, but not certified, coffee options.
 Great examples of this are:

 • Equator Coffees who we have never had a bad bag of coffee beans from.
-Their core range is superb but keep checking back on them as they frequently stock low quantity micro-lot coffees that are phenomenal.
+Their core range is superb but keep an eye on them as they frequently stock phenomenal low-quantity micro-lot coffees.

 • Volcanica Coffee – Not all of their coffees have official certification but they do have one of the most extensive ranges of organic coffee you can find.
 And they’re working hard to extend this.